 Story by Terrah T.

-When my first delivery assignment came across the communication device, I was overcome with excitement that I would really become a truck driver, but I was anxious as I geared up and mentally prepared myself for the road ahead.
+When my first delivery assignment came across the communication device, I was overcome with excitement that I would really have my first OTR driver job, but I was anxious as I geared up and mentally prepared myself for the road ahead.
 So anxious… that I went the wrong direction.

 I was dispatched to Tyler, Texas, to deliver a refrigerated load of empty gelatin capsules.
 The trip ahead was by myself, with no trainer this time.
 I left the yard in Lancaster, Texas, and headed towards Tyler… at least I thought so…